GabrielAlva/Cool-iOS-Camera/README.md

 - Extremely simple and easy to use
 - Customizable interface
 - Code-made UI assets that do not loose resolution quality & resize dynamically depending on the screen size of the device.
+- Added animations to the UI elements for a more intuitive and responsive feel.
-- Overlays over any presented view controllers or views
+- Overlays over any presented view controller or view
 - Made for iPhone & iPad
 - Built for iOS 8